 Our highest ratings are reserved for that once-in-a-lifetime book, movie, or game that was flawless in every way and left you speechless.
 This rating goes to something we were unable to put down, stop watching or stop playing: true page-turners, edge-of-seat material, incredible world-building, multilayered characters, and an unpredictable plot, twist, turns, that held onto us the entire time.
 This is the type of material, even after we’re finished with it, we still can’t stop thinking about.
 The material we often revisit multiple times.
 Our five-star ratings go to media that we will cherish forever.
 Everything about it will stay with us for a long, long time.
 Highly Recommended!

 We loved it!
 And we would definitely recommend it to family, friends or anyone we meet, as we believe that most people should find it just as enjoyable.
 There are usually so many things we love about it and had difficulty leaving it.
 Barely missing out on a five-star because we thought that some elements were a tiny bit lacking, or had room for improvement.
 It might have been something that was amazing but predictable or needed a little more character development, or perhaps we simply could not connect very well with a specific character all the time.
 Media that receive our four stars are usually those that capture our attention, lose it and then re-capture it.

 ★★★ – Good

-This rating is reserved if we (ehh) liked one or two things about it, but not many good moments for us to enjoy.
+This rating is reserved those we felt were just meh.
+We liked one or two things about it, but not enough good moments for us to fully enjoy.
 We usually find something within it very lacking and we usually don’t remember much about it, nor will we be excited to share it with anyone.
 There also may have been something we, personally, found way too disturbing or offensive.
 This rating is also used for material lacking balance in plot-line development, where the shock effect dominates over a well balanced and justified story-line.
 We could probably pinpoint one or two things we liked, but overall the material was just wasn’t our cup-o-tea.

 ★ – Poor